matitalatina/netsons-ddns/README.md

 This projects aim to handle a DDNS using the domain provider Netsons.
 Unfortunately, Netsons doesn't expose any API to keep updated the DNS records.
 So I created this project.

-## Why should you use this application.
+## Why you should use this application

 If you have this situation like mine: